The Path to National Public Service

 Citizen Empowerment Education

-Realizing that the demand was greater than a small non-profit could handle, Harry wrote THE CITIZENS MANUAL, a text to inform citizens of these new powers, and The Citizens Campaign partnered with the University of Pennsylvania to develop a course, based on THE CITIZENS MANUAL, that could be taught at educational institutions beginning with public high schools.
+Realizing that the demand for citizen empowerment could not be met with public forums alone, Harry wrote THE CITIZENS MANUAL,* a text to inform citizens of these new powers, and The Citizens Campaign partnered with the University of Pennsylvania to develop a course, based on THE CITIZENS MANUAL, that could be taught at educational institutions beginning with public high schools.

 The course was praised by teachers and leaders in the education community, and successfully piloted in several high schools, but while the impact was much broader given this public education-based approach, it was limited by the fact that the course was offered as an elective that didn’t reach all students.
 Undeterred, The Citizens Campaign began working with Political Science teachers to find a way to transform the course into a set of teaching tools that could be embedded in mandatory social studies courses for all students.